 Pursuant to various appropriation acts, the State has authorized and issued general obligation bonds for a variety of projects or purposes.
-Each appropriation act usually specifies projects or purposes and the amount of General Fund or Transportation Fund bonds to be issued, and provides that General Fund or Transportation Fund bonds to be issued, and provides that General Fund or Transportation Fund bonds and Claims provisions of the General Obligation Bond Law.
+Each appropriation act usually specifies projects or purposes and the amount of General Fund or Transportation Fund bonds to be issued, and provides that General Fund or Transportation Fund bonds shall be issued in accordance with the Debts and Claims provisions of the General Obligation Bond Law.